rayinteezs/QuentinFAIDIDEy/README.md

 - Advanced deployment in kubernetes

 ## Known issue
-- There is a missing total_input value in the lists from the `block_transaction` table when the redis utxo cache is not used (10% of transactions approximately are affected if you are using the utxo cache, 100% if not).
-This is not fatal to graphsense as this value does not seems to be used, and there is also an option to ignore that table completely.
+- There is a missing total_input value in the lists from the `block_transaction` table when the redis utxo cache is not used.
+This is not fatal to graphsense transfo, and there is also an option to ignore that table completely.
+You should use redis utxo cache anyway to save on Cassandra writes.
 - Some schema types has been changed in newer development Graphsense versions and we would need to make it compatible with future releases.
 - Running the transformation cause an overflow on the transaction index despise that it's a big int.
 A fix is described in the following section.